robtandy/ultimate_tic_tac_toe/readme.md

 Important: Your program is always `X` for ease of implementation.
 The managing program will keep track of who is X and O.

+### Making a move ###
+To make a move print your move coordinates to stdout followed by a newline.

+### Bad Input ###
+If your program emits an illegal move (not a valid location, an occupied location, or a location you are not allowed to currently choose), you will be sent a newline in response (which you should treat as the end of the game).
+The managing program should print out appropriate insults.